drunkard/ceph-readable-doc/html/_sources/mgr/dashboard.rst.txt

 management capabilities, to make it easier to administer Ceph for users that prefer a WebUI over using the command line.

-The new :term:`Ceph Manager Dashboard` plugin is a replacement of the previous one and adds a built-in web based monitoring and administration application to the Ceph Manager.
-The architecture and functionality of this new plugin is derived from and inspired by the `openATTIC Ceph management and monitoring tool
+The new :term:`Ceph Dashboard` module is a replacement of the previous one and adds a built-in web based monitoring and administration application to the Ceph Manager.
+The architecture and functionality of this new module is derived from and inspired by the `openATTIC Ceph management and monitoring tool
 <https://openattic.org/>`_.
 The development is actively driven by the team
-behind openATTIC at `SUSE <https://www.suse.com/>`_, with a lot of support from the Ceph community and other companies like Red Hat.
+behind openATTIC at `SUSE <https://www.suse.com/>`_, with a lot of support from companies like `Red Hat <https://redhat.com/>`_ and other members of the Ceph community.

 The dashboard module's backend code uses the CherryPy framework and a custom REST API implementation.
 The WebUI implementation is based on